ashimdahal/torchy/README.md

 # Welcome to torchy
 torchy is a work in progress and will be going through constant changes everyday.
 ## Introduction
 torchy is a PyTorch wrapper that has some additional benefits to using plain pytorch.
-With easy-torch you have everything in pytorch plus some additional features found on other libraries.
+With torchy you have everything in pytorch plus some additional features found on other libraries.
 The main separating factor between torchy and torchfit or 100s of other pytorch-like modules that exists is that you don't have to re-learn things for torchy.